jimzord12/Game-Frontend-Deploy/README.md

 <br /> &nbsp;&nbsp;
 This custom react hook simplifies the process of creating a Contract Instance through the ethers.js lib.
 <br />
-By providing the deployed contract's information (address and ABI) and the user's crypto wallet (provider)
+By providing the deployed contract's information (address and ABI) and the user's crypto wallet (provider),
 <br />
-It return a a function that can be used to initialize the contract's instace.
+it returns a function that can be used to initialize the contract's instace.
 In turn, this function returns the desired contract instace.
 <br />
 <br />